Murder of Gwen Araujo: California legislation

 In September 2006, California Governor Arnold Schwarzenegger signed the "Gwen Araujo Justice for Victims Act" (AB 1160) into law.
 The law limited the use by criminal defendants of the "gay/trans panic defense" by allowing parties to instruct jurors not to let bias influence their decisions, including "bias against the victim" based on his or her "gender identity, or sexual orientation".
 The law put California on record as declaring it contrary to public policy for defendants to be acquitted or convicted of a lesser included offense on the basis of appeals to "societal bias".

 In September 2014, California Governor Jerry Brown signed Assembly Bill No. 2501 into law.
 The law further restricted the use of the gay/trans panic defense by amending California's manslaughter statute to prohibit defendants from claiming that they were provoked to murder by discovering a victim's sexual orientation or gender identity.
 AB 2501 was introduced by Assemblywoman Susan A. Bonilla in partnership with Equality California.
 In announcing the bill's introduction they cited the murder of Araujo and the 2008 murder of gay California teen Larry King.

 Parole and release

 Jason Cazares was released from prison in July 2012.

 Jaron Nabors was released from prison some time before 2016.

-José Merél was granted parole in 2016 with the support of Sylvia Guerrero.
+José Merel was granted parole in 2016 with the support of Sylvia Guerrero.

-Michael Magidson said he was not ready for release at his parole board hearing in 2016, and his request for parole was also opposed by Guerrero.
-Magidson was denied parole again in September 2019.
+Michael Magidson said he was not ready for release at his first parole board hearing in 2016, and his request for parole was also opposed by Guerrero.
+Magidson has since had two more parole hearings, which occurred in September 2019 and August 2024, and was denied parole both times.
+He will be eligible for parole again in 2029.